xpublish-community/xpublish-edr/README.md

 ## OGC EDR Spec Compliance

 This package attempts to follow [the spec](https://docs.ogc.org/is/19-086r6/19-086r6.html) where reasonable, adding functionality where the value is demonstrable.

-Below are the implementations and a listing of spec compliance:
+### [collections](https://docs.ogc.org/is/19-086r6/19-086r6.html#_e55ba0f5-8f24-4f1b-a7e3-45775e39ef2e) and Resource Paths Support

+`xpublish-edr` does not currently support the `/collections/{collectionId}/query` path template described in the spec.
+Instead the path resource appears as `/{dataset_id}/query`.
+This is because of the path structure of xpublish.

+In the future, when `xpublish` supports [`DataTree`](https://docs.xarray.dev/en/stable/generated/xarray.DataTree.html) it will provide a path to supporting the spec compliant `collections` resource path.

+### Supported Queries

 [8.2.1 Position query](https://docs.ogc.org/is/19-086r6/19-086r6.html#_bbda46d4-04c5-426b-bea3-230d592fe1c2)